-[Investigation] 'Smurfing': How Russians laundered €4m in Belgium
+[Investigation] Smurfing: How Russians laundered €4m in Belgium

 "We've seen customers in Denmark abandon Danske Bank in droves ... these banks should understand that tough anti-money laundering policies are not just good citizenship, but good for keeping their business," Browder said.

-The European Commission in Brussels has tried to tried to crack down on illicit money.
+The European Commission in Brussels has tried to crack down on flows of illicit money.

 New EU laws will create more transparency on who owns offshore firms and on electronic transactions when they come into force in 2020.

-But most member states have not yet complied with the last set of laws from 2015.
+But most member states have not yet complied with the last set of AML laws from 2015.

-EU countries have let friendly states, such as Panama, avoid heightened anti-money-laundering checks.
+EU countries have let friendly states, such as Panama and Saudi Arabia, avoid heightened anti-money-laundering checks.

 And national capitals have strangled the idea of creating a strong EU-level regulator.